clean-test/clean-test/README.rst

 There is a list of `envisioned features <doc/status.md>`_ that will be added in the coming weeks and months.

 Clean Test consists of 100% standard C++-20 and works with any modern compiler toolchain.
-As of now, it works both with gcc (version 10) and clang (version 11).
-Once MSVC supports concepts it will also work on Windows.
+It works with gcc (version 10 and above) and Clang (version 11 and above) on Linux as well as with MSVC (version 19.29 and above) on Windows.